 7.2 The Earth Prize Scholars Announcement

-7.5 Payment of Prizes
+7.4 Payment of Prizes

 The payment of the prize monies is detailed in, and conditional to, the stipulations set forth in The Earth Prize Terms and Conditions.

-7.6 Contingency clause for the Winner and Runners-up
+7.5 Contingency clause for the Regional Winners

 The Earth Foundation and or its sponsors reserve the right, in their sole discretion, to cancel, modify, or suspend The Earth Prize and any of these Official Rules for any reason deemed legitimate which may include, but are not limited to virus or bugs, unauthorized human intervention, technical failures, or any factor beyond The Earth Foundation’s reasonable control which corrupts the administration, security, fairness, integrity, or proper operation of The Earth Prize.
 In such an event, The Earth Foundation reserves the right to award The Earth Prize among the eligible entries received up to the time of impairment.
 The Earth Foundation reserves the right, in its sole discretion, to disqualify any individual it finds to be tampering with the entry process or the operation of The Earth Prize, or to be acting in violation of these Official Rules or any other promotion or in an unsportsmanship like or disruptive manner (see The Earth Prize Code of Conduct).
 Any attempt by any person to deliberately damage The Earth Prize’s website or undermine the legitimate operation of The Earth Prize may be in violation of criminal and civil laws, and should such an attempt be made, The Earth Foundation and its sponsors reserve the right to seek damages from any such person to the fullest extent permitted by the law.
 The Earth Foundation’s failure to enforce any term of these Official Rules shall not constitute a waiver of any right or remedy.